apigee/appservices-android-push-example/README.md

 A simple Android app that registers itself and pushes a GCM notification to itself via Apigee's App Services.

+NOTE:
+If you are using eclipse, double check to see that eclipse is importing all the JAR files in the lib folder properly into the eclipse environment.

 Copyright
 =========